Best Ping Irons 2025: we test the clubs from golf’s most forgiving brand

 7-Iron loft: | 33º |

 The i530 positions itself front and center stage for reasonably consistent golfers who demand a compact head size, thin topline, and narrow sole but also want an extra degree of speed and distance in their iron game.
-If you’re a regular golfer and your handicap is 12 or less and more distance is high on your agenda the fractionally stronger 7-iron could well add a little more pop to your iron game than some of the competition.
+If you’re a regular golfer and your handicap is creeping towards the single-digit crowd, with more distance high on your agenda, the fractionally stronger 7-iron could well add a little more pop to your iron game than some of the competition.

-Ping says the i530s have a lower center of gravity and optimized lofts to promote a higher peak height and steeper descent angles which ensure shots hold the green.
-If you’re torn between this model and the excellent G430, please try both side by side.
+Ping says the i530s have a lower center of gravity and optimized lofts to promote a higher peak height and steeper descent angles, which ensure shots hold the green.
+If you’re torn between this model and the excellent G440, please try both side by side.

-Thanks to the extra hosel offset, a wider sole, and more mass being positioned below the center of gravity the G430 should launch and flight shots a fraction higher, which at more average speeds will keep the ball in the air for longer.
-Launch monitor data will help you understand the best route for your game, be in no doubt the i530 will be one of the best players' distance irons on the market in 2024.
+Thanks to the extra hosel offset, a wider sole, and more mass being positioned below the center of gravity, the G440 should launch and flight shots a fraction higher, which at more average speeds will keep the ball in the air for longer.
+Launch monitor data will help you understand the best route for your game, be in no doubt the i530 will be one of the best players' distance irons on the market in 2025.

 Pros